Long-lived quantum coherence of two-level spontaneous emission models within structured environments

-where $\omega _c$ is the cutoff frequency and $s$ is a parameter whose scope, $s<1$, $s=1$, $s>1$, corresponds to sub-Ohmic reservoirs, Ohmic and super-Ohmic reservoirs, respectively.
-The secular equation (\ref{secular}) in this case allows an eigensolution of the bound state as long as the parameters satisfy $\eta _o^{-1}\leq \frac{\omega _c}{\omega _0}\Gamma (s)$ \cite{notec}, where $\Gamma (s)$ is the gamma function.
-The functional relation of Eqs. (\ref{secular}) and (\ref{bs}) gives rise to
+Let us go ahead by considering the widely used Ohmic class reservoir with $J(\omega )=\eta \omega _c^{1-s}\omega ^se^{-\omega /\omega _c}$, where $\omega _c$ is the cutoff frequency and $s$ is a parameter whose scope, $s<1$, $s=1$, $s>1$, corresponds to sub-Ohmic reservoirs, Ohmic and super-Ohmic reservoirs, respectively.
+It turns out that in this case the solution of Eq. (\ref{secular}) could exist as long as the parameters satisfy $\eta ^{-1}\leq (\omega _c/\omega _0)\Gamma (s)$, where $\Gamma (s)$ is the gamma function.
+The equality contained here is obtained by substituting directly $E=0$ into the secular equation (\ref{secular}).
+This critical condition characterizes actually the occurrence of a quantum phase transition of the model with or without a bound state (ground state) \cite{tongprb}.
+As the solution of the bound state is unique, the functional relation of Eqs. (\ref{secular})-(\ref{popul}) yields